MicrosoftDocs/customer-voice/cv-docs/gdpr.md

 # Dynamics 365 Customer Voice GDPR compliance

 The European Union (EU) General Data Protection Regulation (GDPR) gives rights to people (known in the regulation as data subjects) to manage the personal data that's been collected by a corporation or other types organizations, including employers (known as the data controller or just controller).
-Personal data is defined very broadly under the GDPR as any data that relates to an identified or identifiable natural person.
+Personal data is defined broadly under the GDPR as any data that relates to an identified or identifiable natural person.
 Microsoft is committed to helping business customers to be GDPR compliant and Dynamics 365 Customer Voice is GDPR compliant.

-Dynamics 365 Customer Voice allows licensed users to capture feedback swiftly across different channels with personalized surveys and helps track customer metrics that are important.
+Dynamics 365 Customer Voice allows licensed users to capture feedback swiftly across different channels with personalized surveys.
+It also helps to track customer metrics that are important.
 The survey questions, invitations, satisfaction metrics defined, responses from end users are all in the direct control of administrators and end users.
 Microsoft processes data on behalf of customers to provide the requested service as set forth in our [Online Services Terms](https://go.microsoft.com/fwlink/?LinkID=734008).
 Administrators can set policies that control this information independent of the user account lifecycle for which Dynamics 365 Customer Voice license is associated with.

-The in-app functionality in Dynamics 365 Customer Voice enables to [discover](#discover), [access](#access), [export](#export) and [delete](#delete) personal data.
+The in-app functionality in Dynamics 365 Customer Voice enables to [discover](#discover), [access](#access), [export](#export), and [delete](#delete) personal data.

 ## Discover

-Licensed users of Dynamics 365 Customer Voice must log in to https://customervoice.microsoft.com and select **All Projects** to see the list of all projects that they have created or have collaborated with other users within the tenant.
+Licensed users of Dynamics 365 Customer Voice must sign in to https://customervoice.microsoft.com and select **All Projects** to see the list of all projects that they have created or have collaborated with other users within the tenant.
 To determine whether Dynamics 365 Customer Voice has personal data for the DSR, you can ask the Data Subject to search his list to determine which users ("Customer Voice Project Owners") have sent the survey to the Data Subject.
 You can then ask the project owners to share the response page link so that you can view it and further determine whether it is material to your DSR.

 ## Access